rafaelribeiro1510/ASCIIValley/docs/README.md

 ## Planned Features

-- Movement between chunks.
+###Movement between chunks.
 When the player goes beyond an "edge" of a chunk it should move to the respective neighbour chunk.
-- Other Entities (Mummies, for example) and their "behaviour".
+###Other Entities and their "behaviour".
+The game needs more ways of interacting with the player and this will be achieved with enemy entities (Mummies, for example) that present simple aggressive behaviour.
+###Combat
-- Combat (melee based on the hero project of the practical classes).
+Melee combat based on the hero project of the practical classes will be the way for the player to combat the enemies.
-- Save game, Load Game.
-- Player interaction with other entities, namely breaking blocks, toiling soil and planting seeds.
+###Main menu
+The starting point of the game will be a menu that presents the player with options to load the game and see game controls.
+###GUI
-- GUI with player toolbar that holds the players' tools and collected items.
+In the form of a player toolbar that holds the players' tools, that allow the player to interact with specific parts of the game, and also the items collected through said interactions.

 [This section is similar to the previous one but should list the features that are not yet implemented.
 Instead of screenshots you should include GUI mock-ups for the planned features.]